Dpblandin/teq-overlay-plugin/README.md

 Optional Parameters
 -------------------

+	overlayAttrs       : {object}
-`overlayAttrs       = {object}` : add any html attribute for the overlay container
+Add any html attribute for the overlay container

+	overlayCSS         : {object}
-`overlayCSS         = {object}` : add css rules for the overlay container
+Add css rules for the overlay container

+	overlayTransition :
+	{
+	type: string,
+	duration: number in ms
+	}
-`overlayTransition  = {type: string, duration: number}` : add a jQuery transition effect for the overlay (fadeIn only currently supported)
+Add a jQuery transition effect for the overlay (fadeIn only currently supported)

-`contentContainer   = string || jQuery selector` : Specify with either a jQuery selector or an element tag which element should receive contents
+	contentContainer   : string || jQuery selector
+Specify with either a jQuery selector or an element tag which element should receive contents

+	addCloseBtn        : boolean
-`addCloseBtn        = boolean` : If set to true, will add a close button to top right corner of the overlay
+If set to true, will add a close button to top right corner of the overlay

+	closeBtnAttrs      : {object}
-`closeBtnAttrs      = {object}` : add any html attribute for the close button element
+Add any html attribute for the close button element

+	closeBtnCSS        : {object}
-`closeBtnCSS        = {object}` : add css rules for the close button element
+Add css rules for the close button element

+	closeBtnHtml       : string
-`closeBtnHtml       = string` : Html content of the close button element
+Html content of the close button element

+	closeTransition    :
+	{
+	type: string,
+	duration: number in ms
+	}
+Add a jQuery transition effect for the close event (fadeOut only currently supported)

 Examples
 -------------------